 A laminator makes a fun and functional addition to your home or office.
-There are many types of laminating machines and we hope this guide helps to make your decision making easier regarding the best laminator for you.
+There are many types of laminating machines, whether you are looking for cheap laminating machine for occasional home use, or an expensive laminator for heavy duty laminations, we hope this guide helps to make your decision making easier regarding the best laminator for you.

 What is Lamination?

 Lamination is a quick and easy way to protect your prints.
 Lamination protects prints by permanently bonding clear plastic film to one or both sides of the prints, making them tear and waterproof.
 It preserves your prints from moisture and environmental damage.
 In addition, color enhancement and contrast are added to your print images.
 Glossy-looking prints have a higher quality look to them.
 Lamination prevents prints from becoming creased, sun damaged, wrinkled, stained, smudged, abraded and/or marked by grease, fingerprints and environmental concerns.

 Types of Laminators